libremfg/rhize-docs/content/how-to/bpmn/debug-workflows.md

 ### Debug from the API calls

-When you first test or run a workflow, consider starting the testing and debuggin process from an API trigger.
+When you first test or run a workflow, consider starting the testing and debugging process from an API trigger.
 Specifically, use the `createAndRunBpmnSync` operation to receive information about the workflow state, and the `customResponse` provides information about the last value.
 For details of how this works, read the guide to [triggering workflows]({{< relref "trigger-workflows" >}}).